-This guide shows you how to set up a Group in G Suite to use as a shared inbox.
+This guide shows you how to set up a Group in Google Workspaces to use as a shared inbox.

 When is a shared inbox useful?

 - One scenario could be to create a shared support email (e.g.